pulumi/docs/reference/pkg/nodejs/@pulumi/kubernetes/extensions/v1beta1/index.md

 ```

-Rule is the strategy that will dictate what supplemental groups is used in the
+rule is the strategy that will dictate what supplemental groups is used in the
 SecurityContext.